orbitdb/field-manual/02_Thinking_Peer_to_Peer/01_P2P_vs_Client-Server.md

 ## Peer-to-Peer vs Client-Server

 > The Internet's most ubiquitous model of content delivery requires that users run clients that connect to centralized servers.
-Peer-to-peer a drastically contrasting approach, and this chapter transitions client-server thinking to peer-to-peer, favoring _swarms over servers_, _peers over clients_, _encryption over authorization_, and _pubsub messaging over API calls_.
+Peer-to-peer is a drastically contrasting approach, and this chapter transitions client-server thinking to peer-to-peer, favoring _swarms over servers_, _peers over clients_, _encryption over authorization_, and _pubsub messaging over API calls_.

 <div>
   <h3>Table of Contents</h3>